-Catch-22 tells the story of one Captain John Yossarian, a man whose job it is to fly bombing missions for the Air Force in WWII.
-For his service to his country, most Americans would look at him as a hero.
-From Yossarian's standpoint, though, he sees past all the pomp and patriotism and understands war as something else entirely: sheer madness.
+Catch-22 tells the story of one Captain John Yossarian, an Air Force bomber pilot in WWII.
+While lots of people might think of him as a hero for his brave service, Yossarian sees past all the pomp and patriotism and understands war as something else entirely: sheer madness.

-The book condemns war, and the powers that carry out this systematic carnage, from all perspectives, and it does so with a satirical tone, a fractured narrative, and linguistic flourishes that all reflect the nonsensical nature of the military enterprise that Yossarian finds himself hopelessly stuck in.
+The book condemns both war itself and the powers that carry out this systematic carnage.
+It's famous for its satirical tone, fractured narrative, and linguistic flourishes—all of which reflect the nonsensical nature of the military enterprise that has Yossarian feeling hopelessly stuck.
 And that phrase—hopelessly stuck—pretty much sums up the whole novel.
 These boys, as the title suggests, are in a classic catch-22.

-That's a term term we use to describe a situation in which there is no way out, and—what do you know?—it came from this very novel, in which it sums up Yossarian's (and his fellow pilots') problem: they're forced to follow insane orders to demonstrate their sanity.
+That's a term we use to describe a situation in which there is no way out, and—what do you know?—it came from this very novel.
+In the story, Yossarian and his fellow pilots are forced to follow insane orders to demonstrate their sanity.
 Of course, if they refuse these orders, they are deemed "crazy"—which, really, is the sanest position to take.

 If this sounds a bit hard to follow, it's because, well, war is the ultimate destruction of logic.
 This book has won countless accolades for its ability to drive that point home.
 But don't take our word for it.
 Given its cultural importance, leaving this book off your reading list would just be… insane.

-Let's say you're a twelve-year old kid with thick glasses and a love of all things Guitar Hero (and, okay, we admit it, we're totally that kid, except that we're in our twenties.
-We're counting the days until we become real-world Legends of Rock).
+Let's say you're a twelve-year old kid with thick glasses and a love of all things Guitar Hero (okay, we admit it, we're totally that kid...we're still counting the days until we become real-world Legends of Rock).

-Your stomach sinks: this guy's roughly a thousand pounds heavier than you, and you haven't been in a fight since you were in kindergarten and your younger sister took your Pikachu toy (and that was mostly hair-pulling).
+Your stomach sinks: this guy's roughly a thousand pounds heavier than you, and you haven't been in a fight since you were in kindergarten.
 Still, you manage to protest, "Please don't take my money!
 I've been saving up for Guitar Hero World Tour."
 After all, you like to live dangerously.